dariomtz/flying-pug/README.md

 # flying-pug
-A game about a flying dog avoiding death
+A side-scrolling endless runner game about a flying dog avoiding "chanclas"